Vikings, Romans, Prime Ministers & promenades

 From soil to sand, saunter along the shore at Rhyl and Prestatyn to follow in the footsteps of Victorian fun-lovers.
 Prestatyn is North Wales’ oldest established resort, and both areas became extremely fashionable during the mid-19th century, although you can find their most gripping stories several hundred years before then.

 Prestatyn Castle was famously built by Henry II in 1157, turning it into a vital strategic landmark during Norman times.
-It lasted, alas, a mere ten years before being razed by the Welsh, but you can still see its remnants within the town the king once used as a garrison.
+It lasted a mere 10 years before being razed by the Welsh, but you can still see its remnants within the town that the king once used as a garrison.

-The railway lines which once passed along here carried minerals from the quarries – try the Llanberis Lake Railway if a trip on the tracks takes your fancy – and Ty Siamas, in Dolgellau, is also worth a visit to imagine the sounds of ancient Wales.
+The railway lines which once passed along here carried minerals from the quarries.
+Try the Llanberis Lake Railway if a trip on the tracks takes your fancy.
+Ty Siamas in Dolgellau is worth a visit to imagine the sounds of ancient Wales.
 This is where to discover the story of Welsh folk music, set in a market building built in the 19th century.
 It’s been a grain store, dance hall and political meeting centre, apparently founded by the first musician to come up with a triple harp in Wales.
 Raise a toast to him in the town where the country’s inaugural folk festival took place.

 Search for accommodation in North Wales